firefox-devtools/debugger/docs/updates/february-28th.md

 #### Scopes

 The scopes component is one of the most used features of a Debugger and also introduces some of the most complexity.
-This week we looked at showing promises, large arrrays, sparse arrays, and promises.
+This week we looked at showing promises, large arrrays, sparse arrays.
 [@Bomsy] also tackled keeping variables expanded as the debugger steps through the code.
 This was a difficulty `hard` bug!

 * [Persist scopes as you step][pr-6] - [@bomsy]